wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-access-for-external-users/includes/04-manage-access-external-users.md

 Teams provides all of the collaboration features available in Office and SharePoint with persistent chat and a customizable and extensible set of collaboration tools in a unified user experience.

 There are various settings that can affect sharing with people outside your organization for the Microsoft 365 workloads: Teams, Microsoft 365 Groups, SharePoint, and OneDrive.
-These settings are located in the Azure Active Directory, Microsoft 365, Teams, and SharePoint admin centers.
+These settings are located in the Azure Active Directory, Microsoft 365, Microsoft Purview compliance portal, Teams, and SharePoint admin centers.

 ## Azure Active Directory

-Administrators can also use Azure AD to determine whether external collaborators can be invited into your tenant as guests, and in what ways.
+Azure AD External Identities refers to all the ways you can securely interact with users outside of your organization.
+Administrators can use External Identities to determine whether external collaborators can be invited into your tenant as guests, and in what ways.

 Sharing in Microsoft 365 is governed at its highest level by the B2B external collaboration settings in Azure Active Directory.
 If guest sharing is disabled or restricted in Azure AD, this setting overrides any sharing settings that you configure in Microsoft 365.

-You can use the Azure AD admin center to control:
+You can use the Azure AD External Identities to control:

 * Guest access to properties and memberships of directory objects